 44-60 Gouger St, Adelaide

-Hours vary by day, closed Monday
+Hours vary by day, closed Sunday, Monday, and select public holidays

 With over 70 traders representing over 40 nationalities, the Central Market is Adelaide’s food hub.
 Established in 1869, it’s a real gem in the city, and one of the southern hemisphere’s largest covered markets.
 It offers live music on Friday nights.